terraform-community-modules/tf_aws_bastion_s3_keys/README.md

   * instance_id - Bastion instance ID
   * ssh_user - SSH user to login to bastion
   * instance_ip - Public IP of bastion instance
+  * security_group_id - ID of the security group the bastion host is launched in.

 ## Example: